Teserat/Selenium-tests/README.md

-# README - Test Project for my test website
+# README - Selenium testing project

-This repository is for educational purposes and may be unstable, as it is under continuous development.

-The project is focused on automatic website testing - https://teserat.github.io/welcome/.
+The project is focused on automatic website testing for - [TestWebsite](https://teserat.github.io/welcome/).
+Located in `my_web_test` package.

+Other tests, not related to "welcome" website tests, are in `simple_test_examples` package.

 ## Technologies Used in the Project